 Two streams of Mechanical Engineering are offered: a three-year stream and a four-year stream that includes a year in industry.
 The course has been designed in response to the growing demand in the UK workforce for graduates with STEM skills such as robotics, driverless vehicles and renewable energy systems.

 The course provides a solid grounding in statics and dynamics, properties of materials, fluid mechanics, thermodynamics, mechatronics, control, instrumentation, mathematics, electronics, and programming.
-Students also work on a variety of hands-on projects combing mechanical design and control systems, supervised by specialist academics.
+Students also work on a variety of hands-on projects combining mechanical design and control systems, supervised by specialist academics.

 There is a focus on employability and career development activities offered across all the engineering degree programmes at Kent, including industrial interaction and placement opportunities.